elk-zone/elk/README.md

 pnpm run dev
 ```

-`Warning`: you will need `corepack` enabled, check out the [Elk Contributing Guide](./CONTRIBUTING.md) for a detailed guide on how to set up the project locally.
+`Warning`: you will need `corepack` enabled, check out the [Nimbus Contributing Guide](./CONTRIBUTING.md) for a detailed guide on how to set up the project locally.

 We recommend installing [ni](https://github.com/antfu/ni#ni), that will use the right package manager in each of your projects.
 If `ni` is installed, you can instead run: